NicoleNG18/NicoleNG18/README.md

 I am 16 years old girl from Kyustendil, Bulgaria. :woman:

 I am currently studying in 11th grade.
 In school, I extensively study Math, Informatics and ICT.
-These are my favourite subjects. 💻
+These are  also my favourite subjects. 💻

 I have fundamental knowledge at C# and C++ and I’m currently focused on Java.
 I study at Software University (SoftUni) and gain new skills every day.